Tim Vogler, violin

 The Vogler Quartet’s discography features a number of highly praised recordings of Brahms, Schumann, Schubert, Mendelssohn, Reger, Schulhoff, K.A.
 Hartmann, clarinet quintets by Mozart and Golijov with David Orlowsky as well as a tango cd with the bandoneon player Marcelo Nisinman.
 The album ‚Paris Days – Berlin Nights‘ with Ute Lemper and Stefan Malzew was nominated for a Grammy award.
 The quartet is currently recording the complete quartets by Dvorák for cpo.
-Three double cds have already been released.
+Four double cds have already been released.

 At the beginning of 2021 two new albums were released for Capriccio with works by Georgi Catoire (piano quintet op.
 28 and piano quartet op.
 31 with Oliver Triendl) and Grigori Frid (“Phädra” op.
 78,1 and piano quintet op.
 72 with Elisaveta Blumina).
 Both recordings were nominated for the International Music Award.
 Both were nominated for the International Music Awards ICMA.

 To mark its 30th anniversary, a book entitled „Eine Welt auf sechzehn Saiten – Gespräche mit dem Vogler Quartett“ (“A World on Sixteen Strings — Conversations with the Vogler Quartet”) and a CD box with live recordings of the concert house series’ anniversary season with works by Henze, Kagel, Weill, Widmann, Respighi, Abril and Chausson were published.